AmieLiu/Immigration_in_Canada/README.md

 ## Overview

-This repo is to analyze the immigration in Canada
+This repo contains all scripts, sources, and codes to analyze the socioeconomic integration of immigrants in Canada.
+It focuses on factors influencing this process, such as education and employment status.
+The dataset was retrieved from the Government of Canada.

 ## File Structure